facelessg00n/BerlaTools/README.md

 ## Dependencies
 Built and tested on python 3.8 but other versions of 3 should be fine.

-*All dependencies can be installed individually as shown below, or all at once by navigating to the BerlaTools-master directory and then running pip install -r requirements.txt
+*All dependencies can be installed individually as shown below, or all at once by navigating to the BerlaTools-master directory and then running
+'pip install -r requirements.txt'

 #### Requires **PANDAS** and **TQDM** to be installed.